discreetlogcontracts/dlcspecs/Non-Interactive-Protocol.md

 Having different fee-bumping frequencies for congestion and security avoids a client overpaying in fees in the case of mempool spikes, while anticipating that at some point during DLC execution, the confirmation of certain transactions is a security concern.

+The `nullifying_point` is similar to a `security_point` with one clear difference.
+It is not a matter of contract safety, but rather a matter of economic safety when choosing to optionally mutually close a contract.

+It is determined as a function of the latest possible mutual closing time after close message is sent, which may be static or dynamic.

+We don't provide recommendations for the `nullifying_point` as its settings depends on the type of financial contract and local data to predict the fee-rate.

 # Funding Phase